UoB-COMSM0166/2025-group-27/README.md

 |  <img src="docs/introduction/cow.gif" height="100px">  | **Aegis**  | Protects the player, preventing damage from enemies and environmental hazards. |
 | <img src="docs/introduction/fairy.gif" height="100px"> | **Aurora** | Heals the player by restoring health over time.                                |

-**Narratively**, the game metaphorically reflects a programmer's journey through burnout, bugs, and problem-solving.
-These ideas are not explained through text, but embedded in every mechanic.

-**Visually**, Glitchwood uses pixel art to reflect different programmer archetypes, with UI elements nodding to coding culture.
-Combined with minimalist sound effects and dynamic visuals, it creates a distinctive atmosphere.

-With two difficulty modes, three bosses, and endless replayability, Glitchwood offers not just challenge, but also introspection.
+#### Narrative Innovation

+The story metaphorically reflects a **programmer's emotional journey** through:

+- **Burnout**
+- **Debugging and bugs**
+- **Problem-solving under stress**

+Rather than using explicit dialogue, these themes are **embedded in mechanics and visuals**, creating a symbolic rather than literal narrative.

+#### Visual & Thematic Innovation

+- Pixel art characters represent **programmer archetypes**.
+- UI elements resemble **code editors and console logs**.
+- **Glitch effects and corrupted sprites** evoke software instability.
+- Sound design is minimal and ambient, reinforcing immersion.

 ---

 ### 1.4 Vision

-Glitchwood was created with dual objectives: to deliver a polished and replayable roguelike experience, and to explore how technical and creative systems can reflect real-world development processes.
+**Glitchwood** was built with two core objectives:

+1. Deliver a polished, replayable roguelike experience.
+2. Explore how technical and creative systems can metaphorically reflect real-world software development.
-From a gameplay perspective, our goal was to build modular systems—such as the weather engine, pet integration, and enemy generation—that could be scaled or repurposed.
-We focused on clean architecture and maintainable code to support future content expansions, difficulty tuning, and possibly co-op play.

-Technically, we aimed to push the boundaries of what P5.js can handle in a real-time action game.
-The project provided valuable experience in managing collisions, animation states, and responsive input under performance constraints.

-Looking ahead, Glitchwood could evolve in many directions: deeper roguelike branching, community-designed upgrades, or even as a learning platform to demonstrate code-as-world metaphors.
-Our vision is to keep expanding Glitchwood not just as a game, but as a **sandbox for experimentation in gameplay, storytelling, and system design**.
+#### Gameplay Vision

+We aimed to create **modular, extensible systems**—such as:

+- The **weather engine**
+- The **pet integration system**
+- **Enemy generation logic**

+These were intentionally designed for scalability, supporting future additions like new abilities, difficulty adjustments, or even **multiplayer co-op**.
+Our architecture prioritized **clean, maintainable code** that facilitates rapid iteration and long-term evolution.

+#### Technical Vision

+Using **P5.js** as our engine of choice, we set out to **push its real-time performance limits** while maintaining smooth responsiveness.
+This involved tackling challenges like:

+- **Collision detection** under load
+- **Animation state management**
+- **Fluid input handling**

+Through this, we deepened our understanding of performance optimization within browser-based interactive environments.

+#### Forward-Looking Possibilities

+*Glitchwood* is more than a game—it’s a **framework for experimentation**.
+Potential future directions include:

+- Deeper **roguelike branching paths** and player-driven storylines
+- **Community-generated upgrades** or modding support
+- Educational use as a **code-as-metaphor learning platform**
+- Expansion into **cooperative multiplayer**
+- Continued **performance and accessibility tuning**

+Our long-term vision is to grow *Glitchwood* into a **living sandbox**—one that bridges gameplay, storytelling, and system design while staying grounded in both technical and emotional authenticity.

 [Back to Table of Contents](#table-of-contents)